LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Logtalk defines five built-in private methods to access an object execution context.
-These methods are in the common usage scenarios translated to a single unification performed at compile time with a clause head context argument.
+These methods are in the common usage scenarios translated to a single unification performed at compile-time with a clause head context argument.
 Therefore, they can be freely used without worrying about performance penalties.
 When called from inside a category, these methods refer to the execution context of the object